StamKavid/FinAgent/README.md

-# 📈 __Cryptocurrency (BTC) Price Prediction using AI/ML Models__ 📊
+# 📈 __ FinAgent: Cryptocurrency (BTC) Report using AI Agents and Price Prediction using AI/ML Models__ 📊

 ## __Introduction__

-This repository is dedicated to the extraction and analysis of historical cryptocurrency data from Yahoo Finance, leveraging the yfinance Python library.
-The focus is on examining the price dynamics and market behavior of leading cryptocurrencies over time, utilizing statistical and machine learning techniques to uncover trends and patterns.

-The initiative involves downloading historical price information, performing extensive exploratory data analysis (EDA), and applying quantitative analysis to understand the volatility and relationships between different cryptocurrencies.
+This repository showcases an AI multi-agent system designed for comprehensive cryptocurrency analysis, with a particular focus on Bitcoin (BTC).
+The system leverages artificial intelligence agents and machine learning models to extract, process, and analyze historical cryptocurrency data.

+Our multi-agent framework consists of several specialized agents working in concert:
+• **Financial Analyst Agent**: Collect and summarize recent news articles, press releases, and market analyses related to the cryptocurrency BTC and its industry
+• **Research Analyst Agent**: Conduct a thorough analysis of the cryptocurrency's financial health and market performance
+• **Investment Advisor Agent**: Review and synthesize the analyses provided by the Financial Analyst and the Research Analyst, combining these insights to form a comprehensive investment recommendation, by leveraging an AI model for price prediction.

+At the core of our system is a sophisticated ML model, employed by the Investment Advisor Agent, which serves as a powerful tool for price prediction.
+This model is trained on historical data.

 ## 💡 __Analysis Insights__